Boil Water Advisory Issued For Portion Of Gracey Area - NewsBreak

 Related

-Authorities are working to extinguish a fire at Metalsa on Bill Bryan Boulevard Saturday night.
-Hopkinsville emergency personnel say a fire was found near the hot wax system leading to firefighters from all four stations being sent to the building to help extinguish the fire.
-There are no reports of...
+A fire at Metalsa on Bill Bryan Boulevard has been extinguished with no injuries Saturday night.
+Hopkinsville firefighters say a fire was found near the hot wax system leading to firefighters from all four stations being sent to the building to help extinguish the fire.
+The fire was quickly extinguished...

 Hopkinsville Woman Injured In Friday Night Crash